Veterans Abroad

 Many veterans are able to use their benefits to help fund an education abroad experience.
 If you are a veteran and wish to use your benefits to help fund your education abroad experience, please be sure to work closely with the Education Abroad office as well as the Veterans Services office.
 The education abroad program must fit into the student’s plan of study as the Veterans Affairs (VA) will only pay for courses that are needed for graduation.

-In order to utilize the Washington State Veteran’s Affairs (VA) tuition wavier students can "Direct Enroll" to an approved university on the WEAMS - Veteran's Affairs Institution Search site.
+In order to utilize the Washington State Veteran’s Affairs (VA) tuition waiver students can "Direct Enroll" to an approved university on the WEAMS - Veteran's Affairs Institution Search site.

 Other funding from the GI Bill (not a waiver) can be used for participation in Global Learning Faculty-led Programs in which all courses are taught by WWU faculty.

-While abroad, the student continues to receive monthly living stipend while attending classes or for the length of the quarter or semester.
-Students are responsible to pay for all living and travel expenses associated with education abroad.
+While abroad, the student continues to receive a monthly living stipend while attending classes or for the length of the quarter or semester.
+Students are responsible for all living and travel expenses associated with education abroad.

 School Certifying Officials